cloudstax/firecamp/catalog/redis/README.md

 ## Security

 Redis AUTH is supported.
 To enable AUTH, please set "redis-auth-pass" with the password when creating the service.
 If AUTH is enabled, the clients MUST issue AUTH <PASSWORD> before processing any other commands.
 If you don't want to enable AUTH, simply don't set "redis-auth-pass" when creating the service.
+Redis cluster setup tool, redis-trib.rb, does not support auth pass yet.
+See Redis issue [2866](https://github.com/antirez/redis/issues/2866) and [4288](https://github.com/antirez/redis/pull/4288).
+FireCamp firstly sets up the cluster with auth disabled.
+Once the cluster is initialized, the redis.conf is updated to enable auth for all members.

 The possibly harmful commands are disabled or renamed.
 The commands, FLUSHALL (remove all keys from all databases), FLUSHDB (similar, but from the current database), and SHUTDOWN, are disabled.
 The CONFIG (reconfiguring server at runtime) command could be renamed when creating the service.
 It might be useful at some conditions.
 For example, if you hit latency issue, could enable latency monitor, "CONFIG SET latency-monitor-threshold <milliseconds>", to collect data.
 Setting the new name to the empty string will disable the CONFIG command.